TanyaS08/PFTC5_Gr3/README.md

 Scripts should be placed in the `scripts/` folder.
 This means we can keep track of each task separately.

+Use subtask codes to name branches as well as the PR (although the PR name can be more elaborate).

 ## Data visualisation

 > :construction: still under construction :construction: